bmsimo/bmsimo/README.md

 ### Hi there 👋 🇪🇸 🇬🇧 🇫🇷

-I'm Simo, A Software Engineer based in Tetouan.
+I'm Simo, A Software Engineer based in Seville, Spain.